 Discussants: John Alderdice (Harris Manchester College, Oxford); Jasna Dragovic-Soso (Goldsmith University)

 Chair: John Gledhil (Oxford Department of International Development)

 Media in Greece: Free or dependent?

-Roman Gerodimos (Bournemouth University); Lamprini Rori (Exeter University)
+Roman Gerodimos (Bournemouth University); Lamprini Rori (University of Exeter)

 Chair: Tim Vlandas (St Antony’s College, Oxford)

 Legacies of Yugoslavia on the region’s post-communist transition

 Ivor Sokolic (LSE); Ljubica Spaskovska (University of Exeter); Milica Uvalic (University of Perugia)

 Chairs: Othon Anastasakis (St Antony’s College, Oxford); Adis Merdzanovic (Zurich University of Applied Sciences)

 On the occasion of the publication of the book The Legacy of Yugoslavia: Politics Economics and Society in the Modern Balkans (Bloomsbury 2020)